mrjasongorman/ui-tech-test/README.md

 # UI Tech Test

-Take the JSON file provided at `localhost:port/api.json` and generate a question list UI from the data it describes.
+Take the JSON file provided at `localhost:8080/api.json` and generate a question list UI from the data it describes.

 Visually generate something like the image below, using any technology you want.
 Google is allowed! :)

 ## Setup
 Use a local web server to point to the files in `/src/`

+If you have node installed you should be able to `npm install && npm start` to spin up a local server using the `http-server` module.

-On a mac you might be able to use `cd src/ && python -m SimpleHTTPServer 8000`
+On a mac you might be able to use `cd src/ && python -m SimpleHTTPServer 8080`.

-Alternatively use node and npm to install `http-server`, `npm install -g http-server`, then `cd src/ && http-server -c-1`.
+## Generate a UI like the following

 ![](https://github.com/mrjasongorman/ui-tech-test/raw/main/ui.png)